microchip-pic-avr-examples/pic18f47q10-cnano-spi-master-send-fs/README.md

 # PIC18F47Q10 Sending Data as a Master SPI Device with Multiple Slaves

 ## Objective
-This repository contains an example of Foundatoins Services generated source code for SPI as described in [*TB3265 - Getting Started with SPI using MSSP on PIC18*](http://ww1.microchip.com/downloads/en/DeviceDoc/Getting-Started-With-SPI-Using-MSSP-on-PIC18-DS90003265A.pdf) document from Microchip.
+This repository contains an example of Foundation Services generated source code for SPI as described in [*TB3265 - Getting Started with SPI using MSSP on PIC18*](http://ww1.microchip.com/downloads/en/DeviceDoc/Getting-Started-With-SPI-Using-MSSP-on-PIC18-DS90003265A.pdf) document from Microchip.
 <br>In this demo, the SPI will be configured as master and it will be used to send data to two slave devices, one at a time.

 ## Related Documentation